izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 > What you see and what you hear depends a great deal on where you are standing.
 > - C.S.
 Lewis

 Section 8 is dedicated to a systematic examination of the most relevant Extended Wigner's Friend Scenario (EWFS) - namely, the formulation by Bong and Cavalcanti et al. [@Bong2020] - which involves a fusion of elements from both simple Wigner's Friend scenarios and Bell Test set ups.
-There do exist multiple other EWFS's - specifically those of Brukner [@Brukner2018], Frauchiger and Renner [@Frauchiger2018], Pusey and Masanes, and Żukowski and Markiewicz [@Zukowski2021] - however these are not directly relevant to this thesis so we guide the interested reader towards these individual papers for more details.
+There do exist multiple other EWFS's - specifically those of Brukner [@Brukner2018], Frauchiger and Renner [@Frauchiger2018], Pusey and Masanes, Żukowski and Markiewicz [@Zukowski2021], and Guerin et al. [@Guerin2021] - however these are not directly relevant to our results and are therefore beyond the scope of this thesis.

 ## Brukner's Argument